tjh/spree-regional-exclusivity/README.markdown

     RADIUS                      = 100
     CURRENT_SEASON_START_DATE   = Date.new( y=Time.now.year, m=1, d=1 )

+= Zip Data

+Distance calculations rely on zip code lat/lng data and the GeoKit plugin/gem.
+To load GeoKit:

+    script/plugin install git://github.com/andre/geokit-rails.git

+The zip data is in a zips.txt.
+It's not the most up to date, but it's freely available and will get you close (unless you want exclusivity that's within a few miles).
+Put the 'regional_exclusivity/db/zips.txt' file into you Spree 'db' folder, then run:

+    rake db:zip_load

+If you have existing orders, after running the migrations, run this rake task to update each with the necessary lat/lng data:

+    rake db:zip_info_update

 = Views

 This does require some customization of the views to handle the display of the regional protection lookup.
 I specifically blocked display of the 'add to cart' button unless the check has been passed.